-The variations of the CM5 charges75 of the polar atoms in the NCO molecule during the reaction are shown in Fig. 4, with the atomic charges of the bonded hydrogen atoms merged into those of the heavy atoms.
+The variations of the CM5 charges76 of the polar atoms in the NCO molecule during the reaction are shown in Fig. 4, with the atomic charges of the bonded hydrogen atoms merged into those of the heavy atoms.
 It shows that when the nitrogen atom approaches the carbon atom in the carbonyl group, the lone pair electrons of the nitrogen atom become shared electrons between the nitrogen atom and the carbon atom, and push the shared electrons in the carbonyl group to the oxygen side.
 Some portion of the electrons drifts away from oxygen atom in the carbonyl group to the water molecules hydrogen-bonded with the carbonyl group.
-As a results, the CM5 charge of the nitrogen atom goes up by about 0.187e, that of the oxygen atom in the carbonyl group goes down by about 0.162e, and the four water molecules near the carbonyl oxygen atom accept about 0.228 electrons.
-The CM5 charge of the carbonyl carbon atom decreases by only 0.074e.
-The agrees with the previous observation of the $N^+|C^-O^-|$ pattern.
-Since the bond order between the carbon and the oxygen atom in the carbonyl group decreases, the bond length increases during the reaction, as can be seen in Fig. 5.
-In the reactant region, the CO bond distance remains around 1.22 Å. When the distance between the nitrogen atom and the carbon atom is smaller than 3.0 Å (the product side), the CO bond distance goes up quickly.
+As a results, the CM5 charge of the nitrogen atom goes up (becomes less negative) by about 0.187e, that of the oxygen atom in the carbonyl group goes down by about 0.162e, and the four water molecules near the carbonyl oxygen atom accept about 0.228electrons altogether.
+Since the carbonyl carbon atom accepts electrons from the nitrogen atom but donates electrons to the oxygen atom, its CM5 charge decreases by only 0.074e.
+It agrees with the previous observation of the N+|C-O- pattern.77 Since the bond order between the carbon and the oxygen atom in the carbonyl group decreases, the bond length increases during the reaction, as can be seen in Fig. 5.
+In the reactant region, the CO bond distance remains around 1.22 Å. When the distance between the nitrogen atom and the carbon atom is smaller than 3.0 Å (on the product side), the CO bond distance goes up quickly.

 Figure 4: Alternations of atomic CM5 charges along the reaction at the DFT/MM level with 4 water molecules in the QM region.
+The shaded areas are the 95% confidence intervals.